csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 #### Q9: What are the rules regarding how your team works?

-Describe your team's working culture.

-**Communications:**
- * What is the expected frequency?
-What methods/channels are appropriate?
- * If you have a partner project, what is your process (in detail) for communicating with your partner?

-**Meetings:**
- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?

-**Conflict Resolution:**
- * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
-Indecisions?
-Non-responsive team members?
-Any other scenarios you can think of?

 ### General Expectations for Team Members (Working Culture)

 * Regular communication: Checking Messenger/Discord once every 2-3 days